 You see this page:

-It took me 1.86 seconds to read the headline, subheadline, and CTA.
-(I timed it.)
+It took us 1.86 seconds to read the headline, subheadline, and CTA.
+(We timed it.)

-In less than five seconds, I’ve decided whether or not I like this page and whether or not I’m going to click on the CTA “get started now.”
+In less than five seconds, we’ve decided whether or not we like this page and whether we will click on the CTA to get started now.